wilko90/Simply-Scran/README.md

 ## Research
 ###What are the most important aspects to a recipe website?

-"I would like to navigate with a user-friendy interface and find my favourite recipes" "I would like to find a food recipe that doesnt have to make me scroll through unnecessary content to find it" "I would like a simple step by step guide of how to cook my desired dish"
+"I would like to navigate with a user-friendy interface and find your favourite recipes" "I would like to find a food recipe that doesnt have to make me scroll through unnecessary content to find it" "I would like a simple step by step guide of how to cook my desired dish"